Carlock1609/ModernReact-Redux/notes.md

 // second param, is a function to update the piece of state - also auto rerenders
 // the = null is the initial value which is empty - kinda like a default - it doesn't have to be null.
 Jsut depends on what your working with
 // You can have multiple states, you would jsut rewrite this line however many times and put in the default param

+**useEffect******
+// This second arguement controlls when useEffect executes
+// Their are three different options.
+// 1. an array with a param
+// 2. an empty array
+// 3. no array or arguement

+EMPTY ARRAY - Run at initial render
+ARRAY WITH DATA - Run at initial render AND run after every rerender if data has changed since last rerender NOTHING - Run at inital render AND run after every rerender

+*********FOR SEARCH FUNCTIONALITY**********
+LOOK AT SECTION-12 WIDGETS USEEFFECT EXAMPLE IMPLEMENTING THE TERM AND DEBOUNCETERM STRAT